-Over the two years, you will study a selection of prescribed authors from a range of genres including epic poetry, tragedy, philosophy, historical prose and oratorical speeches.
-The verse set-texts for examination in 2024 focus on Greek epic and tragedy and comprise extracts from Book 1 of Homer's Odyssey and Sophocles' play Ajax.
-Through Homer and Sophocles, you will read about the aftermath of the Trojan War.
-Odyssey 1 introduces the troublesome suitors pursuing Odysseus' wife Penelope as Odysseus struggles to get home to Ithaca, and Ajax presents the tragic consequences of the pride and anger of one of the greatest Greek warriors after their victory at Troy.
-The prose set-texts are extracts from Plato's Symposium and Plutarch's Life of Alcibiades.
-Plato's philosophical text explores various definitions of love, while Plutarch presents us with a captivating biography of one of classical Athens' most controversial politicians.
+Over the two years, you will study a selection of prescribed authors from a range of genres including epic poetry, tragedy, and history.
+The verse set-texts for examination in 2025 focus on Greek epic and tragedy and comprise extracts from Book XVI of Homer's Iliad and Euripides' play Hippolytus.
+In Homer, you will read one of the most vivid episodes in the Trojan War - the aristea and subsequent death of Patroclus - while Euripides presents the tragic consequences of the illicit love of Phaedra for her stepson, the titular Hippolytus.

+The prose set-texts are extracts from the first book of Herodotus' Histories and Plutarch's Life of Antony.
+Herodotus, as the 'father of history', leads us through the earliest stories of the Mediterranean, while Plutarch presents us with a captivating biography of one of Rome's most controversial politicians, generals and lovers1